lucasmerat/liri/README.md

 - [Bands In Town API](https://manager.bandsintown.com/support/bandsintown-api)

 ## Install instructions
-Clone thje repo to your desktop and run `npm install` to install all the dependencies.
+Clone the repo to your desktop and run `npm install` to install all the dependencies.

 ## Use instructions
 Follow along with the GIFs below to learn all available commands/features